 If you look around the social media arena, you’ll find that most of the users are happy and comfortable sharing multimedia content.

 Even if you look at it from a consumer point of view, you will find many social media users viewing social content on their mobile devices.

 And speaking of multimedia content, based on the latest HubSpot report, 54% of users prefer to watch video content from the brands they are actively following.

 So it only makes sense to create more videos for your posts.

 Say, if you are posting twice a day on your profile, one of these posts should be a video.

-This is why you need to leverage the opportunity to social media video in your content strategy.
+This is why you need to leverage the opportunity to use engaging social media videos in your content strategy.